Hanfu Character Image Prompts: 12 Era-Accurate Recipes

-A hanfu character only reads as authentic when the prompt pins three things: the dynasty (Tang, Song, Ming each have distinct silhouettes), the palette (Tang trends vermilion-gold, Song trends soft pastels, Ming trends jewel tones with embroidery), and a scene detail that fits the era.
-Generic “Chinese style” produces fusion costume from no specific period.
-These 12 prompts force all three so the character lands in a recognizable era.
-For the consistency workflow across a series, see AI consistent character images.
+A hanfu character only reads as authentic when the prompt pins three things: the dynasty (Tang, Song, and Ming each have a distinct silhouette), the palette (Tang trends vermilion-gold, Song trends soft pastels, Ming trends jewel tones with embroidery), and a scene detail that fits the era.
+Plain “Chinese style” produces fusion costume from no specific period.
+The 12 prompts below force all three.
+One thing changed since 2025 that matters more than any wording trick: the model you pick.
+As of June 2026, native bilingual Chinese models (Qwen-Image 2.0, Seedream 5.0) parse garment tokens like 马面裙 and 褙子 and hold dynasty context far better than Western-trained models, which still drift Western on faces and read mixed Chinese tokens unevenly.
+For keeping one face consistent across a series, see AI consistent character images.

 Best for